 To improve access to quality education, the Malaysian government launched DELIMa (Digital Educational Learning Initiative Malaysia) in 2020.
 In just a few years it’s achieved incredible success with 86.5 per cent of teachers and 65.94 per cent of students actively using the platform.

-To explore lessons learnt from DELIMa, we’ve invited some of Malaysia’s most influential education leaders and Bett Asia partners to a roadshow on 8 June.
-We’ll be discussing topics such as personalising education and the latest developments in AI at the half-day event, curated in collaboration with the UK Department for Business and Trade, to spark conversation ahead of Bett Asia 2023.
+To explore lessons learnt from DELIMa, we invited some of Malaysia’s most influential education leaders and Bett Asia partners to a roadshow on 8 June.
+We discussed topics such as personalised education and the latest developments in AI at the half-day event, curated in collaboration with the UK Department for Business and Trade, to spark conversation ahead of Bett Asia 2023.

 The United Nations’ recently published Sustainable Development Goals (SDGs) Progress Report flags that just 12 per cent of the Sustainable Development Goal targets are on track and calls for governments to focus on critical areas, including tackling the education crisis and ensuring digital inclusion.
 In Southeast Asia specifically, progress towards quality education (Goal 4) has been slow, with signs of regression in inequality indices and relatively low reading and mathematics proficiency among children and young people.

-During the roadshow, Malaysia’s most influential education leaders and Bett Asia partners will explore as part of a panel session how personalisation can pave the way for engaging, equitable education.
-The discussion will also highlight how the Malaysian Ministry of Education plans to harness the latest developments in AI to drive innovation and inclusivity in teaching & learning.
+During the roadshow, Malaysia’s most influential education leaders and Bett Asia partners explored as part of a panel session how personalisation can pave the way for engaging, equitable education.
+The discussion also highlights how the Malaysian Ministry of Education plans to harness the latest developments in AI to drive innovation and inclusivity in teaching & learning.

 “In the present era, where learners are regularly exposed to interactive, dynamic, and personalised media feeds, it is crucial to integrate similar elements into classroom learning to enhance relevance and engagement,” says Thanbeer Kaur, a member of the Bett Asia Advisory Board and a Pre-University Educator at Desa Mahkota Form Six College.

-At the roadshow, we’ll be hearing from Thanbeer, who was selected by the Ministry of Education (MOE) and Cambridge English to train teachers in adopting CEFR for English Language teaching in Malaysia.
+At the roadshow, we heard from Thanbeer, who was selected by the Ministry of Education (MOE) and Cambridge English to train teachers in adopting CEFR for English Language teaching in Malaysia.
 Thanbeer is an active educator and ELT practitioner and has served as an Assistant Director at the Language Assessment Unit in the Examinations Syndicate, MOE, Malaysia.

-Other high-level policymakers and leading practitioners speaking at the roadshow include:
+Other high-level policymakers and leading practitioners who spoke at the roadshow include: